wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 The Wisconsin State Prison System

-What is the Difference Between Jail and Prison in Wisconsin?
+What Is The Difference Between Jail and Prison in Wisconsin?

 There are different levels of prison facilities, based on the severity of the offense or the security threat that the inmate poses.
-The court can sentence offenders to a minimum, medium, or maximum prison facility.
+The court may sentence offenders to a minimum, medium, or maximum prison facility.

-How Many Prisons are in Wisconsin?
+How Many Prisons Are In Wisconsin?

-In Wisconsin, there are twenty adult prison institutions and sixteen correctional system centers that are minimum-security facilities.
+Wisconsin has twenty adult prison institutions and sixteen correctional system centers that are minimum-security facilities.
 The following are the prisons located in Wisconsin:

 Adult Prison Institutions